 Unfortunately, those high-energy performances can come at a cost.
 During practice in 2012, Ackerman decided to do one last dunk before calling it quits for the night.
 “I popped straight up off the trampoline, about 12 feet into the air, and came down in the space in between the trampolines and crash mat, which is just hardwood floor.
-My ankle folded underneath me and caused multiple small fractures in my fibia and tore 3 ligaments.”
+My ankle folded underneath me and [the impact] caused multiple small fractures in my tibia and tore three ligaments.”

-“There’s just a feeling about being on the court at the garden.
-Every single night for the last 4 years has felt like my very first time performing.
+“There’s just a feeling about being on the court at the Garden.
+Every single night for the last four years has felt like my very first time performing.
 And I wouldn’t trade that for anything.
 It’s very scary when you feel like there’s a chance that can be taken away from you.
-To finally earn that spot back and be back on the court, it’s having my own small championship.”
+To finally earn that spot back and be back on the court—it’s having my own small championship.”